 My favorite style: I guess you could say Traditional Country Cottage?

 My Inspiration: I just wanted my home to look more like a real house rather than a “trailer.”
 A neighbor friend was remodeling his double-wide and that’s what inspired us.
-He showed us how to texture and put up bead board and we went from there.
+He showed us how to texture and put up the beadboard and we went from there.

 Biggest Challenge so far: Texturing the walls and painting – we’ve never, ever done any kind of diy projects before.